University of Manchester (2018-2020)

 Brooklyn College (2015-2016)

-Instructor: FREN 2024 Advanced Language Skills I (Department of Modern Languages and Literatures)
+Instructor: FREN 2024 Advanced Language Skills I (Department of Modern Languages & Literatures)

 City College of New York (2015-2016)

-Instructor: FREN 12300 Introductory French I (Department of Classical and Modern Languages and Literatures)
+Instructor: FREN 12300 Introductory French I (Department of Classical & Modern Languages & Literatures)

-Instructor: FREN 12400 Introductory French II (Department of Classical and Modern Languages and Literatures)
+Instructor: FREN 12400 Introductory French II (Department of Classical & Modern Languages & Literatures)

 My teaching philosophy has long been guided by the principle that learning works best through collaboration.
 Whether I am lecturing, leading a discussion section, or teaching a language, I try to create a classroom environment that encourages students to engage critically with the material at hand.
 Inspired by Paulo Freire’s Pedagogy of the Oppressed and Jacques Rancière’s critique of the explanatory model of teaching (in Le Maître ignorant), which reifies Foucauldian power-knowledge structures in the classroom, I have come to see my position in the classroom as more of a facilitator of learning and critical thinking rather than a transmitter of knowledge.
 The facilitator teaches through dialogue, while the transmitter, to borrow Freire’s metaphor, sees the student as an empty bank account that is to be filled with knowledge.
 Freire rightly argues that the latter approach dehumanises and reflects (as well as helps maintain) an unjust society.
 As an educator, I do not want the students in my classrooms to see me as an unquestionable authority.
 I want them to be able to question me as much as they question the texts they engage with and as much as they question each other and themselves.
 Thus, I do not explain; I share.
 I do not instruct; I guide.
 I do not provide answers; I ask questions.
 Simply explaining creates a barrier between teacher and student, while collaborating removes barriers and allows for non-hierarchical, multidirectional learning to take place through cooperation.